carogaltier/medscheduler/docs/user-guide/outputs_overview.md

 ---

-## Next Steps
+## Next steps

-- For advanced configuration of how these tables are generated, continue to the {doc}`customization_options` section.
+- Continue to {doc}`customization_options` for advanced configuration options that control how these tables are generated.
-- {doc}`../api-reference/appointments_table` — illustrates how patient identifiers link to scheduled appointments.
+- See {doc}`../api-reference/appointments_table` for a detailed description of the main appointments dataset.
-- {doc}`../api-reference/patients_table` — provides the base structure where custom columns are added.
+- Explore {doc}`../api-reference/patients_table` to understand the structure of the synthetic patient registry.
+- Learn more in {doc}`../api-reference/slots_table` about how the appointment calendar capacity is represented.